Observables in Quantum Mechanics and the Importance of Self-adjointness: Some physical applications

 We can represent the operators $\hat{t}$ and $\hat{E}$ as

-Since the energy of all physical systems has to be bounded from below, that is $E\in[E_{0},+\infty\big>$, we see that the deficiency indices of $\hat{t}$ are not equal\footnote{Similarly as for the momentum operator on a half plane.} which implies that time cannot be realized as a SA operator conjugated to energy for systems whose energy is bounded from below.\\
+Since the energy of all physical systems has to be bounded from below, that is $E\in\left[E_{0},+\infty\right)$, we see that the deficiency indices of $\hat{t}$ are not equal,\footnote{Similarly as for the momentum operator on a half plane.} which implies that time cannot be realized as a SA operator conjugated to energy for systems whose energy is bounded from below.\\

-The earliest proof, to the best of my knowledge, was given by W. Pauli \cite{WP}.
-He stated that since the eigenvalues for time range in $t\in\left\langle -\infty,+\infty\right\rangle$, time can not be represented as a hermitian operator (depending only on phase space variables $x$ and $p$) and satisfy the commutation relation \eqref{te} since in that case energy should also range in $E\in\left\langle -\infty,+\infty\right\rangle$, which contradicts the experience, that is existence of point spectrum.
+The earliest proof, to the best of our knowledge, was given by W. Pauli \cite{WP}.
+He stated that since the eigenvalues for time range in $t\in\left( -\infty,+\infty\right)$, time can not be represented as a hermitian operator (depending only on phase space variables $x$ and $p$) and satisfy the commutation relation \eqref{te} since in that case energy should also range in $E\in\left( -\infty,+\infty\right)$, which contradicts the experience, that is the existence of a ground state (and point spectrum in general).
 He concludes that time has to be an ordinary number, a parameter in the theory.\\